 Per person $1,350

-Single suppliment is an additional $150.
+Single supplement is an extra $150 per person.
 Includes all meals and accommodation ex Blenheim.

 Number of passengers: